gabewilliam/uon-robotics-project/README.md

 ## To Do:

-* Object avoidance behaviour (moving around an object) - take a look at the kinematics section of Intro to Autonomous Robots (https://ebookcentral.proquest.com/lib/nottingham/reader.action?docID=3339191) there should be a precise solution to this somewhere
-* Test/implement subsumption architecture
-* Sensor calibration
+* Lewis - check avoid behaviour and any improvement that can be made
+* Lewis - take the methods from help doc to finish observe
+* Gabe - add two sliding windows for light & dark
+* Gabe - tweak follow behaviour tf